amethyst/amethyst/book/src/controlling_system_execution/custom_game_data.md

 }
 ```

-The only thing that remains now is to use our `CustomGameDataBuilder` when building the
+The only thing that remains now is to use our `CustomDispatcherBuilder` when building the
 `Application`.

 ```rust,ignore